Stream-Net/StreamNet/README.md

 # Community c(h)at
 Any questions or thoughts?
-Please, send us a message in our [discord server](https://discord.gg/xBaPuecx)!
+Please, send us a message in our [telegram channel](https://t.me/+s-G6Sor5F5xiYTFh)!